lala-rob/openhab2-addons/addons/binding/org.openhab.binding.milight/README.md

-    ledbrightness       Controls the brightness of your bulbs colorTemperature    Changes from cold white to warm white and vice versa nightMode           Dims your bulbs to a very low level to use them as a night light
+    ledbrightness       Controls the brightness of your bulbs colorTemperature    Changes from cold white to warm white and vice versa nightMode           Dims your bulbs to a very low level to use them as a night light animation_mode_relative   Changes the animation mode.
+Use an IncreaseDecrease type of widget.

 For rgbv2Led bulbs these channels are supported:

-    ledbrightness       Controls the brightness of your bulbs ledcolor            Changes the color and brightness of your rgb bulbs when bound to a colorpicker or just the brightness if bound to a Dimmer or controls On/Off if bound to a switch.
+    ledbrightness       Controls the brightness of your bulbs ledcolor            Changes the color and brightness of your rgb bulbs when bound to a colorpicker or just the brightness if bound to a Dimmer or controls On/Off if bound to a switch. animation_mode_relative   Changes the animation mode.
+Use an IncreaseDecrease type of widget.

 For rgbLed bulbs these channels are supported: